A Look Back: Melee

 As for the American task force, Admiral Callaghan's deployment of his ships prevented his making the best use of the newer surface radar sets on some of his destroyers; and the ships that first detected the oncoming Japanese force both failed to properly notify Callaghan of the contact and to appreciate the size and firepower of the force they were sailing into.

-And in that instant, it became a close-quarters, no-holds-barred melee.
+And in that instant, it became a close-quarters, no-holds-barred melee at night.

 At one point in the point-blank melee, the 2,000 ton destroyer USS Laffey came within a mere 50 yards of a leviathan, the 32,000 ton battleship Hiei; too close for the Hiei to deploy her main battery, the Laffey sailed by at spitting range, firing everything she had into the Hiei.
 Shortly thereafter, the Laffey succumbed to fire from several Japanese destroyers, also at point-blank range.